 Authorization to use water for improved pasture will be given provided the applicant demonstrates that an irrigation system exists or is proposed which is capable of delivering the requested amount, and the conditions for issuance are met.
 For proposed systems, a schedule for implementation of the irrigation system is required.
 The applicant will be required to document the amount of improved pasture acreage reasonably expected to be irrigated in any given growing season as the basis for the net irrigated acreage.

 Applications to use water for the irrigation of unimproved pasture will not be approved.

-2.3.3.3 Frost/ Freeze Protection Demand
+2.3.3.3 Frost/Freeze Protection

-Frost/ freeze protection quantities shall be based on the irrigated acreage, the type of irrigation used, and the pumpage hours required.
-If the number of hours is unknown, the maximum daily quantity shall be based on the best available data for frost/ freeze recurrence and duration.
+Frost/freeze protection quantities shall be based on the irrigated acreage, the type of irrigation used, and the pumpage hours required.
+If the number of hours is unknown, the maximum daily quantity shall be based on the best available data for frost/freeze recurrence and duration.
 Alternate calculations shall be considered, but they must be documented.

-Permit applicants must provide reasonable assurances that offsite discharge of melting frost/ freeze protection water will not cause an unmitigated adverse impact on existing adjacent land uses.
-Water quantities for frost/ freeze protection shall not be considered in the determination of the permit type (general permit by rule or individual).
+Water quantities for frost/freeze protection shall not be considered in the determination of the permit type (general permit by rule or individual).